-Medically necessary treatments and procedures, such as those defined by the World Professional Association for Transgender Health's [Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People most recent version should be included in employer-provided health care and short-term disability coverage.
+Medically necessary treatments and procedures, such as those defined by the World Professional Association for Transgender Health's Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People most recent version should be included in employer-provided health care and short-term disability coverage.

-The ins and outs of policy and the Ontario Human Rights Code
+The ins and outs of policy.
+An example of best practice: the Ontario Human Rights Code

-The following sections relate to understanding the Ontario Human Rights Code (the Code) and provide an outline of how to go about changing policies within your organization.
+The following sections relate to understanding the best practice example of the Ontario Human Rights Code (the Code) and provide an outline of how to go about changing policies within your organization.